-Most foreign nationals applying for a U.S. nonimmigrant visa are required to demonstrate that they plan to return home when they are done with their intended program or activity.
+Most foreign nationals applying for a U.S. nonimmigrant visa must demonstrate that they plan to return home when they are done with their intended program or activity.
 This standard, known as nonimmigrant intent, requires the individual to have a residence abroad that he or she has no intention of abandoning.

 The U.S. Department of State uses a 90-day rule to evaluate cases in which the nonimmigrant attempts to change status or adjust status to permanent resident.
 The 90-day rule is a guideline of sorts that there’s a presumption of fraud if a person violates his or her nonimmigrant status or engages in conduct inconsistent with that status within 90 days of entry.
-For example, entering the United States on a B2 visa for the purposes of getting married and filing Form I-485 to adjust status would be a violation of the visa terms.
+For example, entering the United States on a B-2 visa with the preconceived intent of getting married and filing Form I-485 to adjust status would be a violation of the visa terms.

 RECOMMENDED: 90-Day Rule and Adjusting Status